duglin/helloworld/README.md

 ```

 Walking through this:
-- you'll see the types of events (push and issues) that we're asking for.
+- you'll see the types of events (`push`) that we're asking for.
-  We technically only need 'push' and for fun I asked for 'issue' related
-  event too.
 - the `ownerAndRepository` property tells it which git repo to subscribe to.
 - the `accessToken` contains the credentials needed for it to talk to Github
   for me - and it gets those credentials from the Kubernetes secret referenced
   in there.
 - `secretToken` is just the auth token we expect Github to use on the events
-  to us so we can verify they're actually related to this subscription/webhook.
+  sent to us so we can verify they're actually related to this
+  subscription/webhook.
-- And finally, we provide a `sink` which is there the event should be sent to.
+- And finally, we provide a `sink` which is where the event should be sent to.
   Which in this case is our 'rebuild' service.

 Technically, we could have done of this ourselves, but this just makes it